 Include other nice to have accessories in the description, such as satellite radio or a built-in GPS.
 Those features can boost your chances of finding a customer.

 And when it comes to customers, great photos are a must.
-Listings with professional photos get 50 percent more traffic than other listings.
-That’s why Turo offers free professional photography shoots for owners.
-When you’re ready to list your car, you can apply for a free photo shoot.
+Listings with professional photos get more traffic than other listings.
+That’s why Turo offers to connect you with fee-based professional photography shoots for owners.

 You’ll meet the photographer at a nearby location and they’ll take photos at different angles to highlight your car and make it look showroom-ready.
 You can use those photos in your listing to get more traffic and book more customers.